sst/sst/www/docs/testing.md

 SST uses [Vitest](https://vitest.dev) to help you write these tests.
 And it uses the [`sst bind`](packages/sst.md#sst-bind) CLI to bind the resources to your tests.
 This allows the [`sst/node`](clients/index.md) helper library to work as if the tests were running inside a Lambda function.

-:::caution
+:::info
-Due to [the way sst bind works](#how-sst-bind-works), it does not support vitest in threaded mode.
-We recommend disabling threads by [setting the `threads` config option](https://vitest.dev/config/#threads) to false or by using the runtime flag `--threads=false`.
+Due to [the way sst bind works](#how-sst-bind-works), it does not support Vitest in threaded mode.
+We recommend disabling threads by [setting the `threads` config option](https://vitest.dev/config/#threads) to false or by using the flag `--threads=false`.
 :::

 ---